How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

 • It is not “Block 1.”

-• It appears once, at the very top.
+• It appears once, at the very top of the HTML document.

-H1 for this page: How to Build a Backyard Christmas Wonderland on the Cheap
+H1 for this example page: How to Build a Backyard Christmas Wonderland on the Cheap

 The 3 Blocks AI Engines Look For